These sleek chrome-moly irons offer impressive distance and forgiveness.

 Third-generation chrome-moly alloy.
-Greater face flex for fastest ball speeds in this line.
+Greater face flex for the fastest ball speeds in this line.
 Produces straight and stable flight.
 Additional sound ribs enhance solidity and harmonic impact.
 Extra perimeter weighting.
 Anti-glare finish.

 Designed for game improvement rather than for those with higher skills.